 What is Poinciana Poisoning?

-This ornamental tree is often called the royal poinciana and can grow anywhere where the weather is warm and reaches anywhere between eight and twenty feet in height.
+This ornamental tree is often called the Royal Poinciana and can grow anywhere where the weather is warm.
+It reaches anywhere between eight and twenty feet in height.
 In addition to the flowers, it is adorned with brownish-like pods which make a specific rattling sound on windy days.
 Many warmer communities plant this beautiful tree, as it makes a nice accent when paired with other foliage.
-Native to the country Madagascar, this colorful tree is toxic when consumed.
-The leaves and flowers contain hydrogen cyanide and the pods contain tannins, both of which can cause various side effects to dogs when consumed.
+Native to the country Madagascar, this colorful tree is a pretty ornamental addition to the yard and stands out from the rest because of the brilliant color.

 Book First Walk Free!